Are Project Management (PM) Qualifications Worth Getting?

 Is Experience more Valuable than Qualifications?

-A qualification may be a good way for an individual to display to employers that they have knowledge on the skills, tools and techniques needed to effectively manage projects or programmes.
+A qualification may be a good way for an individual to display to employers that they have knowledge on the skills, tools and techniques needed to effectively manage projects or programs.
 However, it may only help individuals get an interview for a position as the most important factor employers consider is experience, as they want someone who can handle the delivery of projects consistently.

 Commenting on a question posted on Quora by KeyedIn Projects, Project Manager Tamara Wiens shares her opinion: